theisaacwong/fun_stuff/README.md

 # fun_stuff
 ## HashMap
 a java-like implementation of a hashmap using R's reference class.
-Keys can only be strings, but values can be of ay type.
+Keys can only be strings, but values can be of any type.
 <pre>
 myHash <- HashMap$new()
 > myHash <- HashMap$new()